Port Discovery, Washington: History

+The U.S. Federal Census of 1860 designated Port Discovery as one of three enumeration districts in Jefferson County.
+The indigenous people were not counted for this census.
+The total population was 70, and all but one were males between the ages of 20 and 52 years old.
+The one female was married to a cook, and the only non-white person counted was an African-American male cook.
+Two-thirds of the population were American-born, all of which had migrated west from other states.
+Of the third that were foreign-born, all but one were from England, Ireland, Wales, or Canada.
+The exception was born in Sweden.

 The town at Mill Point dwindled after the closing of the sawmill, and vanished after the later collapse of the local timber industry.
 Only a couple of houses and an old pier remain at the site, which is private property.

 Until around 2008, the prominent remains of another famous sawmill were visible farther down the shore from Mill Point, near what was Maynard, Washington, at the foot of the bay.
 The romantic, derelict building was adjacent to Highway 101, and was thus seen by every passing motorist; it was one of the most-photographed sites in the area for decades.
 Many such photos are mislabeled as the Port Discovery mill, although the Maynard mill was built later.
 By 2010, the building's vestiges were removed, in efforts to restore Discovery Bay salmon and shellfish habitat.